massdriver-cloud/docs/docs/applications/02-getting-started.md

 :::

-In this guide we'll generate the `application bundle` and **publish** it to Massdriver.
+In this guide we'll generate an `application bundle` and **publish** it to Massdriver.
 The application bundle will be all of the configuration your application needs to connect to runtimes (serverless, containers) and cloud resources (queues, databases, etc).
 Once the application bundle is published, we'll configure it in the UI and set up continious deployments from GitHub actions.

 First, create a new application bundle: